MohamedSaidSallam/Wuzzuf-IT-Jobs-Visualization/README.md

 You can download previously collected data from this [drive][data-drive].
 It should be updated every month (or a couple of month) so check back from time to time.

+Side Note: if you are going to combine multiple zip files keep in mind that there might be an overlap because a job offer might have lasted for longer than a month.

 ## Installation

 Don't forget to install the required modules. (unless ofcourse you are going to use docker)